fabrizio-s/i3wm-cycle-window-focus/README.md

 ### cycle_window_focus.py ###

-The i3wm commands 'focus right' and 'focus left' change the window focus to the next/previous window, even if that window is in some other workspace.
+The i3wm commands 'focus right' and 'focus left' change the window focus to the next/previous window, even if that window is in some other workspace on another monitor.

 This script allows to cycle focus **only** through the windows in the **currently focused workspace**.